 We may contact you by phone, email, SMS or by sending you a letter to check:

 if your housing needs have changed

 that you’re still eligible for public and community housing

-If you don’t respond to our phone calls or letters within the timeframe we give you, we may cancel your application.
+If you don’t respond to our phone calls or letters within the timeframe we give you, we may remove your application from the housing register.